 Electronic filing can be an overwhelming experience.
 To help assist you with your filing, here are some of our frequently asked questions new filers ask to help you file quicker and easier.
 This information covers the states of California, Illinois, Indiana, Maryland, and Texas.

-The Court Filing Fees, Court Service Fee(s), Court Convenience Fee, and Provider Service Fee comprise your e-filing costs.
+There are several fees for e-filing: Court Filing Fees, Court Service Fee(s), Court Convenience Fee, and Provider Service Fee comprise your e-filing costs.

 - The Court Filing Fees auto-populate from the court based on the document types you select.